 Students must complete a separate application for Undergraduate Honors Programs, available at www.undergrad.nova.edu/honors/appinfo.cfm.
-For more information about honors programs, see Honors Programs, see Honors Program, see Honors Programs, see Honors Program.nova.edu/honors/appinfo.cfm, see Honors Program.nova.edu/honors/appinfo.cfm, see <a href="https://www.undergrad.nova.edu/hono
+For more information about honors programs, see Honors Program in Academic Resources and Procedures.

 International Students

 Application Procedures

 International students applying to NSU's main campus, or to any of the university's Florida Student Educational Centers, are required to obtain a student (F-1) visa or an exchange visitor (J-1) visa.
 Students are not permitted to study in the United States on a visitor (B-2) visa.